HectareaGalbis/adp/docs/user-guide.md

 ### Header-tags

-A header-tag is a symbol with a header associated to it.
+A header-tag is a symbol with a header associated.
 We have already seen how to add a header to the documentation.
 But I didn't say that the macros [ADP:HEADER](/docs/user-api.md#macro-header), [ADP:SUBHEADER](/docs/user-api.md#macro-subheader) and [ADP:SUBSUBHEADER](/docs/user-api.md#macro-subsubheader) receives a second optional argument.
 As you can imagine, this second argument must be a symbol that will be converted to a header tag.
 For example, the first header of this file is created with this expression:

 ```
 (ADP:HEADER "The ADP User Guide" USER-GUIDE-HEADER)